-Think about it this way: why would the wealthy want to improve the world when doing so also helps those who see them as evil?
-If those outside your class vilify you, the logical response is to pull inward and do your best to ignore them.
+Think about it this way: why would the wealthy want to improve the wider world when that also helps those who see them as evil?
+If those outside your class vilify you, the logical response is to pull inward and do your best to ignore them, reinforcing your own walls.

-On that same note: why would the working class try and improve the world when they feel their efforts only help those who look down upon them?
-If the system seems rigged for those at the top, those at the bottom have little incentive to work harder or strive for innovation.
+On that same note: why should the working class try and improve the world if they feel their efforts only help those who look down upon them?
+If the system seems rigged for those at the top, those at the bottom have little incentive to work hard or strive for innovation.

 We don’t need more walls between classes, we need more bridges.
-Instead of focusing on the differences — this class is something, that class is whatever — we need to focus on similarities.
+Instead of focusing on the differences, we need to focus on similarities.
 The greatest similarity we share is that we all live on the same planet, and when that planet is a cesspool, we all live in squalor.
 When the planet flourishes, we all reap the benefits.

 At the end of the day, that’s the only argument that matters.